Authority to access accounts

 Third-party authority - access to your account

-A third-party authority allows other people (third parties) to access and use your bank accounts.
+A third-party authority allows other people (third parties) to access and use your bank accounts on your behalf.
 The person you choose can make transactions on your nominated bank accounts.

 You can only authorise access to your accounts if you can understand the nature and implications of the authority you’re giving.
 It’s important to know that with a third-party authority:

-• You may cancel the authority at any time by advising Suncorp Bank.
+• You may cancel the authority at any time by advising Suncorp Bank in writing, in person, or over the phone.

-• The person (or persons) you choose can't open new accounts or credit cards on your behalf.
+• The person (or persons) you choose cannot open or apply for any lending products, including credit cards on your behalf.

 • If Suncorp Bank finds out you can't manage your money anymore, we will cancel the authority.